What is Net Positive Suction Head?

-Pumps facilitate the movement of liquids by forming a low-pressure area at the pump inlet, which enables fluids to be forced inside by atmospheric or head pressure.
+Pumps facilitate the movement of fluids by forming a low-pressure area at the pump inlet, which enables fluids to be forced inside by atmospheric or head pressure.
 In terms of pump performance, it is important to consider the physical limit that external pressure places on how high fluids can be lifted by the pump.
-This limitation is taken into consideration by Net Positive Suction Head (NPSH), a term that describes the difference between pump suction pressure and vapor pressure.
-The NPSH is the most important element to consider in a pumping system.
+This limitation is taken into consideration by net positive suction head (NPSH), a term that describes the difference between pump suction pressure and vapor pressure.
+The NPSH net positive suction head is the most important element to consider in a pumping system.

 NPSH involves two parts: net positive suction head available (NPSHa) and net positive suction head required (NPSHr).